the-different-name/despiking_Raman/README.md

-Detection and removal of cosmic peaks in Raman spectra
+Detection and removal of cosmic peaks in Raman spectra.

+The algorithm described in the paper https://doi.org/10.1002/jrs.6277

 Run subtract_cosmics.py as the main file.